Tokyo Game Show to highlight rise of social games

 "Nintendo has done some pretty awful things - no software, poor pricing, poor PR, no sign of a sustainable turnaround, software support dropping like flies," said JP Morgan analyst Hiroshi Kamide of the failed 3DS launch.

-Software provider Konami (9766.T), by contrast, had done something relatively straightforward but with great execution, Kamide said.
+Software provider Konami, by contrast, had done something relatively straightforward but with great execution, Kamide said.
 "You can make serious returns with social games in Japan if done well - and that is exactly what they have done."

 The change of fortunes is no less marked in share prices, where Nintendo, which long dominated the industry by appealing to everyone from pre-schoolers to pensioners with its Wii and DS hardware, has slumped 41 percent since April 1, hit by the flop of its new handheld gadget, the 3DS.